 - Write and describe what silence sounds like.

-Our Summer Salons—now open to the public—are a space for our community to learn from and write with some incredible authors, poets, journalists, and novelists.
-The Girls Write Now Summer Salon Series is an extension of our Writing Works Program.
+Our Salons are a space for our community to learn from and write with some incredible authors, poets, journalists, and novelists.
+You can support more programming that’s free and open to the public by making a tax-deductible donation to Girls Write Now.

 Cynthia Amoah is a spoken word artist and educator originally from Ghana.
 She completed her MFA in poetry at The New School where she was cited for Excellence in Poetry and has been featured on the stages of The Lincoln Theater, TEDxDrewUniversity and TEDxOhioStateUniversity, among many.
 Cynthia’s writing often concerns the foraging questions that have to do with identity and belonging, with displacement, migration and uprootedness.
 Her work has been published or is forthcoming in OURS Magazine, Nimrod Journal, and Crab Orchard Review.
 When not found writing or performing, Cynthia enjoys facilitating poetry workshops back home in Ghana where the “moody weather” of Ohio cannot find her.